Jeremy Lamb: College career

-During his freshman year at UConn, Lamb played in every game.
+As a freshman at UConn, Lamb played in every game.
 He averaged 11.1 points per game, which was second on the team behind Kemba Walker.
 Lamb scored a career-high 24 points against Marquette on January 25, 2011.
 In the 2011 Big East tournament, he averaged 14.2 points and helped the #9-seeded Huskies win the tournament and earn the #3-seed in the NCAA tournament.

 In the 2011 NCAA Tournament, Lamb increased his scoring output to 16.2 points per game and tied his career-high with 24 points against San Diego State in the Sweet 16.
 Preceding UConn's Final Four game against Kentucky, Lamb was 11-for-15 from three-point range in the NCAA Tournament, the highest all-time percentage by a player who has reached the Final Four.
 During the national title game, he scored 12 points and grabbed 7 rebounds as the Huskies defeated Butler by a score of 53–41.

 Following the season, Lamb was invited to the 17-man tryouts for the 12-man FIBA Under-19 World Cup team by USA Basketball, and was ultimately selected to be a part of the team.
 The 12 selected players competed as Team USA in the 2011 FIBA U19 World Cup in Latvia.
 Lamb was the only American player selected to the five-man All-Tournament Team.

 The 2012 basketball season was a bitter disappointment for both Lamb and UConn.
 Despite their overall talent, they failed to meet expectations after suffering a losing record in Big East play during the regular season and bowing out in the first round of the NCAA Tournament after losing to Iowa State University.
 Following the 2012 season, Lamb declared for the NBA draft.